mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 # Lets build a browser calculator!
 ![loop](http://www.mememaker.net/static/images/memes/3861758.jpg)

-Today, we will be building a simple interactive website: a Calculator!
+Over the next two nights, you will be building a simple interactive website: a Calculator!

 ## User Stories

+Hey!
+It's a new vocabulary word!

 User stories are a great way to break down what the different features of the website are, and how to structure it.
-They are generally written out in this form:
+They are generally written out in this form "A user should be able to...".
+Here are the user stories for our homework:

 1. A user should be able to select numbers so that they can do things with them.
 2. A user should be able to add numbers together.
 3. A user should be able to subtract numbers.
 4. A user should be able to divide numbers.
 5. A user should be able to multiply numbers together.

-Bonus:
+6. A user should be able to change the color of the background of their page.
+7. A user should be able to select the font for their page.

-6. A user should be able to clear all operations and start from 0.
+8. A user should be able to clear all operations and start from 0.

 ## First step: creating the file structure

-1. Touch 3 files into your folder; a javascript file, a css file, and a html file.
+1. Create (touch) 3 files into your homework folder; a javascript file, a css file, and an html file.
 2. In your html file, write the base html needed.
-3. Using a link tag, link the CSS file to the html file.
+3. Using a link tag, link your CSS file to the html file.
-4. Using a script tag, link the JS file to your html file (where does this script tag go?).
+4. Using a script tag, link the JS file to your html file (where does this script tag go?
+If you don't know, do some Googling).

 ## Second Step: Design and write the html needed for the calculator.